 Calibration Tactical Tip: Typically, calibration sessions last an hour, but if your group needs more time, use it.
 Cultural differences may affect the customer experience, so be sure to adapt the session to accommodate.

 4. Coaching improvements: Adjustments need to be made when an agent is having difficulty with either technical behaviors (e.g., not asking for a caller to verify their identity) or soft skills (e.g., speaking too quickly for the customer to understand clearly).
 The calibration session is the appropriate time to address those issues and ensure all agents understand the correct procedures and policies for a successful customer service call.

 Calibration Tactical Tip: Provide tip sheets to give your agents a quick reference to the material covered.
 You can also record the calibrations for agents to review on their own time.

-Performing call calibrations is a critical tool to ensure great customer experience across all channels.
-Strong service delivery creates happy customers and is a key driver to increase brand loyalty.
+The Northridge Group is a leading pioneer in providing comprehensive and robust solutions targeting customer experience and quality assurance objectives for businesses worldwide.
+Performing call calibrations is a critical tool to ensure great customer experience across channels.
+Strong service delivery creates happy customers and is a key driver in increasing brand loyalty.

 Call centers have come a long way since the 1950s when housewives became the first telemarketers by selling home-baked goods over the phone.
 Today, customers connect with call center agents via voice, chat, text, email, and even video communication platforms like...